Latest version of MusEdit: Version 3.90.2 for Win 95/98/ME/NT/2K/XP (March, 2005)

 "After last symbol in current line"

-In the first case, click the mouse where you want the staff to end (to either shorten or lengthen the line)
+the staff to end (to either shorten or lengthen the line)

-and then open the staff length dialog (Ctrl+Shift+L); in the second case the staff will be drawn a little
+in the second case the staff will be drawn a little

-beyond the last symbol in the line with the caret.
+caret.
 In both of these cases you no longer have to guess

 how many pixels the staff should be.